“Dang Good Cleaning for that Dang Good Feeling!”

 How to Clean the Deck?

-Now that the 'when and why' of how to clean the deck has been established, and the reasoning behind using homemade cleaners has been highlighted, it is time to go over how to clean the deck in more detail.
+Now that the ‘when and why’ of how to clean the deck has been established, and the reasoning behind using homemade deck cleaners has been highlighted, it is time to go over how to clean the deck in more detail.

-• Use the brush to apply the cleaner to the deck.
-When you clean the deck, you will need to clean in the direction of the wood grain.
+• When you clean the deck, it is essential to clean in the direction of the wood grain.
 Do a little at a time for the best results.

 • Use a handheld brush for the railings.